munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 3.md

 #### Kaoru's Background
 Seta Kaoru is a third-year student at Haneoka Girls' High School and the guitarist of Hello, Happy World!
-She is very popular with ladies, whom she dubs her "little kittens" (子猫ーちゃん, koneko-chan).
-Himari and Rimi in particular have a tendency of blushing in her presence.
+She is very popular with ladies, whom she dubs her "little kittens" (子猫ーちゃん, koneko-chan). <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%202.md#himari">Himari</a> and <a href="#rimi">Rimi</a> in particular have a tendency of blushing in her presence.

-Outside of the band, she is also Chisato's childhood friend, and their parents are good friends as well.
+Outside of the band, she is also <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%204.md#chisato">Chisato</a>'s childhood friend, and their parents are good friends as well.

 #### Kaoru's Custom Tour of Duty
 She has 50 (Ok) points of teamwork and 75 (Good) points of bravery.
 Kaoru has moderate teamwork.
 She sometimes follows the player's commands.
 She groups with teammates if he lacks sufficient money.